Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 It Helps Us To Be More Authentic

-The perception we generally hold of ourselves results from past conditioning where the idea of being virtuous and moral, as per the society’s expectations, is regarded as more important than being authentic.
+The perception we generally hold of ourselves results from past conditioning.
+As per society’s expectations, the idea of being virtuous and moral is regarded as more important than being authentic.

 Being authentic is liberating.
 It allows us to express ourselves without fear.
 We don’t have to suppress our real thoughts and feelings anymore.
 In my experience, authentic people are more trustworthy than the usual conformists.